A history of Medicine at Temple

 McLane Children’s Hospital opens in Temple and is the only children’s hospital between Dallas-Fort Worth and Austin with a pediatric trauma center.

-• 2017 Baylor merges with BS&W
+• 2017 Baylor merged with S&W (BS&W)

 The two systems merge and create a new health system, Baylor Scott & White Health, and become the largest not-for-profit healthcare system in the state of Texas.

-• 2017 BSWEM deploys for hurricane Harvey
+• 2017 BSWEM deploys for Hurricane Harvey

 “Guts.
 Grit.
 Glory.
 The ER rodeo never stops – Stay on the Bull.”